ConstantRobotics-Ltd/VTracker/README.md

     /// Height of search window, pixels.
 Set by user. int searchWindowHeight{256};
     /// Horizontal position of search window center.
 This position will be used
     /// for next video frame.
-Usually it coinsides with data tracking rectange
+Usually it coincides with data tracking rectangle
     /// center but can be set by user to move search window for new video frame. int searchWindowX{0};
     /// Vertical position of search window center.
 This position will be used
     /// for next video frame.
-Usually it coinsides with data tracking rectange
+Usually it coinsides with data tracking rectangle
     /// center but can be set by user to move search window for new video frame. int searchWindowY{0};
     /// Option for LOST mode.
 Parameter that defines the behavior of the